top of page

 Preceding ocular examination

-Before issuing a prescription, optometrists should normally perform an examination of the patient addressing ocular health, the need for any referral or review, and determination of whether it is appropriate to issue a prescription.
+Before issuing a prescription, optometrists should normally perform an examination of the patient addressing ocular (eye) health, the need for any referral or review, and determination of whether it is appropriate to issue a prescription.

 Rights of patients to their prescription